Updated:

 Where to Dine with Your Book:

 Go ahead, you know you want to buy the photo book.
-Take it over to The Binc on Henry Street, order an Aperol spritz and the burger, and make sure to keep your hands clean while you flip.
-Or try Gran Eléctrica, the favorite of neighborhood industry workers for Tequila drinks and truly superior guacamole.
+Take it over to The Binc on Henry Street, order a signature cocktail and the burger, and make sure to keep your hands clean while you flip.
+Or try Hildur, the newcomer Scandinavian spot in the former Gran Electrica space (from the same team!) complete with that gorgeous backyard.
 Sit at the bar at either one without feeling like they’re trying to push you out.

 Ellie Plass is a freelance writer based in Brooklyn.
 Follow her on Instagram and Twitter.
 Follow Resy, too.